kivenalaric/wedding-template-/README.md

 this is a project about an invitation to a wedding

 ## ABOUT
--This is a wedding template project amongst 7 projects given to i and my mates as an assignment to test our skills on html and css
+-This is a wedding template project amongst 7 projects given to i and my mates as an assignment to test our skills on HTML and CSS

 ## App